Patient-specific solution of the electrocorticography forward problem in deforming brain: Introduction

-Our methodology is an embodiment of the "image-as-a-model" concept \citep{zhang_etal_2013_patientspecific} as it is entirely voxel-based and the finite element method with a mesh coinciding with the voxelized structure of the image is used to obtain the solution.
-The advantage of this voxel-based analysis includes straight-forward generation of realistic patient-specific models from three-dimensional image data and a simple data structure that is suitable for storage, handling, numerical solution and visualization.
+Our methodology is an embodiment of the ``image-as-a-model'' concept \citep{zhang_etal_2013_patientspecific} as it is entirely voxel-based and the finite element method with a mesh coinciding with the voxelized structure of the image is used to obtain the solution.
+The advantage of this voxel-based analysis includes straight-forward generation of realistic patient-specific models from three-dimensional image data and a simple data structure that is suitable for storage, handling, numerical solution and visualization \citep{rullmann_etal_2009_eeg, schimpf_etal_1998_realistic, schimpf_etal_2002_dipole}.

 To demonstrate the application of the proposed methodology and to quantify the effect of geometric accuracy on the model solutions, we solve two example problems using the original preoperative geometry (with both the actual and projected electrode positions) and the geometry after model based image deformation.
 In the first example, we apply a current dipole inside the brain and compare the potential computed at the electrodes.
-In the second example, we compute the leadfield matrices (gain matrices relating the current space with the measurement space which are often used in the solution of the iEEG inverse problem) using the models constructed from the original and deformed image data, and compare the difference between the two sets of results.
-In both examples, our results suggest that the proposed approach has significant potential in improving the accuracy of source localization.
+In the second example, we compute the lead field matrices (gain matrices relating the source space with the measurement space which are often used in the solution of the EEG inverse problem) using the models constructed from the original and deformed image data, and compare the difference between the two sets of results.
+In both examples, the large difference in the results obtained using the original and deformed image data suggest that the forward problem solution accuracy may be improved by accounting for electrode-induced brain shift in the patient-specific volume conductor model as described herein, which, when combined with suitable inverse solution methods, may lead to improved accuracy in source localization.

 The paper is organized as follows.
 In section 2, we describe the mathematical model, patient-specific model construction and the components of the numerical methodology.
 In section 3, we provide patient-specific numerical results confirming robustness and efficiency of our modeling and simulation pipeline, as well as demonstrating inaccuracies of using models built directly from preoperative, undeformed images.
 Section 4 contains discussion and conclusions.